The Runner (2015 film): Production

 Madeleine Stowe was originally cast to play the female lead but was replaced by Connie Nielsen.
 On June 18, 2014, Bryan Batt, Peter Fonda, Connie Nielsen, and Wendell Pierce joined the film's cast.

 Filming

 Principal photography began on June 23, 2014, in New Orleans, Louisiana. and ended on July 27, 2014.
 On July 28, Cage was spotted filming at the National Mall in downtown Washington, D.C.
 The film also shot some scenes in Georgetown.

 Release

 On June 3, 2015, it was announced Alchemy had acquired distribution rights to the film.
 It was released in a limited release and through video on demand on August 7, 2015.

+Box office

+The film was a box office failure, managing to gross only $20,106 against a budget of $4 million.

 Reception

 The Runner has received mixed to negative reviews from critics.
 On review aggregator website Rotten Tomatoes, the film holds a 24% approval rating based on 38 reviews with a weighted average score of 4.68/10.
 The website's critics consensus reads "In spite of a promising premise and a roundly talented cast, The Runner is a disappointing outing to be viewed by only the staunchest of Nicolas Cage completists."
 On Metacritic, the film has a normalized score of 39 out of 100, based on 14 reviews, signifying "generally unfavorable reviews".